Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Notes/F4_Github/Github_Notes.md

 ### GitHub Features:

 - **Issues**:
   - Issues are used to track tasks, bugs, and feature requests.
-They can be assigned to team members, labeled, and discussed.
+They can be assigned to team members, labelled, and discussed.
 - **Projects**:
   - Projects help you organize and prioritize work with customizable boards.
 You can create tasks, track progress, and visualize workflows.
 - **Wiki**: